Askannz/askannz.github.io/content/_index.md

 * Linux sysadmin things
 * Spark and Databricks
 * PostgreSQL, MongoDB
+* Live dashboards in Databricks or with Grafana
-* Some data scientist skills (Jupyter, Pandas, Plotly and the like)
+* Data exploration and visualization (Jupyter, Pandas, Plotly and the like)

 I also have an interest in low-level systems programming and OS development (checkout my [projects page](/projects)).
 I'm pretty flexible with my skills generally, and can get up to speed rapidly on new technologies.